Tillerson, Mattis present united front on North Korea, urge China to act

 (CNN)As America's top military official arrived in South Korea, two of the Trump administration's most senior figures attempted to present a clear, united position on North Korea's ongoing threats.

-In a co-authored opinion piece in the Wall Street Journal, US Secretary of State Rex Tillerson and Secretary of Defense James Mattis, said the aim of the US' "peaceful pressure campaign" was denuclearization of the Korean peninsula, not regime change.
+In a co-authored opinion piece in the Wall Street Journal, US Secretary of State Rex Tillerson and Defense Secretary James Mattis, said the aim of the United States' "peaceful pressure campaign" was denuclearization of the Korean Peninsula, not regime change.

 "We have no desire to inflict harm on the long-suffering North Korean people, who are distinct from the hostile regime in Pyongyang," they wrote.